 From former President Barack Obama and Senator Elizabeth Warren to Alexandria Ocasio-Cortez and what seems like every liberal media outlet under the sun, the phrases “prayers aren’t enough” or “prayers don’t work” – in response to virtually every mass tragedy in the last few years – is becoming more and more commonplace.
 There are several flaws I find in this line of thinking.

 For starters, the assumption that those of us who pray are ONLY praying and not actually taking any sort of action is just that, an assumption.
 The only time prayer is “the only thing” we do is when there is literally nothing else we can do.
 When there IS something we can do, an action we can take, we pray for victims and for guidance about HOW to take action, and then we take that action.
 But sometimes there is just nothing we can do besides pray, especially when the tragedy at hand isn’t right in our own backyards so to speak.
 When there’s a mass shooting halfway across the globe, there isn’t much we as individuals can do about that.
 But, for example, when a devastating tornado destroys homes in the next city over, well, that’s something we can help with by assisting with clean-up efforts, bringing food and other essentials to those displaced, or a number of other things that are only possible due to our close proximity.
 When we see homeless people every day, we can not only pray for them but also do something good for them like buy them a meal or give them a pocket bible.

-Many of those who are making these statements claim to be Christian themselves.
+Many of those who are making these statements about prayer not working claim to be Christian themselves.
 But actual Christians understand the value of prayer.
 Praying is one of the most selfless (yet ironically easiest) things we can do for one another.
 Easy because we can literally do it anywhere at any time, verbally or silent, eyes opened or closed, alone or with others.
 Selfless because it often involves praying for others who hate us or who would consider us their enemy.
 Selfless because we pray for nothing but good will for others, even at our own expense.
 Selfless because as easy as it is, it is still a struggle for many to take that time out of their day to remember to pray for others.
 If we believe prayer works, what kind of monsters would we be to never pray?

 Those opposed to prayer are also assuming that they speak for the victims of these horrible events.
 As though the victims themselves do not want prayer.
 The left might respond to that with the same notion towards us, that we are assuming the victims DO want prayer.
-To that, I would say that regardless of whether or not prayer works, it is harmless.
+To that, I would say that regardless of whether or not prayer works, at the very least, it is harmless.
 But if prayer DOES work, calling for people to stop praying could potentially be very harmful.
 Besides, one would be very hard pressed to find actual victims demanding that we stop praying for them.
 But par for the course, liberals assume the position of mouthpiece for any person or any event that they can politicize as long as they think it demonizes the rest of us.

 Perhaps the biggest flaw, though, is the very statement itself that “prayer isn’t enough” or “prayer doesn’t work”.
 The only people saying this are the very people who don’t pray.
 Or the people who “pray” to a God they don’t believe in.
-God has no obligation to answer our prayers in the manner we want if we don’t even believe He exists.
+God has no obligation to answer our prayers in the manner we want, especially if we don’t even believe He exists.
 It is impossible to genuinely and earnestly pray if we don’t genuinely and earnestly believe in God – and His power through prayer – in the first place.

 Ecclesiastes 10:2 The heart of the wise inclines to the right, but the heart of the fool to the left.